erthium/ProceduralMapGenerator/README.md

 After the land has been generated, comes the part where we locate the chosen amount of objects on the land.
 In this case, since it was a map for camp sides in the forest, our surroundings will be camps and trees.
 To inpersonate them in the prototype, there are simple wide and long rectangles.

 We can adjust the offset between the entities.
-You can change the difference in the images below.
+You can see the difference in the images below, with the Editor values of offsets(radius) and amounts.

 <p align="center">
   <img src="https://github.com/ErtyumPX/ProceduralMapGenerator/blob/main/Images/map_generator_1.JPG" width=50% height=50%>